PauseAI/pauseai-website/src/posts/teams.md

 - Facilitate the formation of local groups.
 - Set up the structure to make it easy for people to join and start a local group.
+- Lead the Organizer meetings, where local organizers share ideas and improve on their local groups.

 Team lead: Guido Reichstadter

 ## Social Media Team

-- Making content (including videos) and posts for the various social media platforms.
+- Make content (including videos) and posts for the various social media platforms.
-- Engaging with others and answering questions.
+- Engage with others and answer questions.

 You can find us on [Discord](https://discord.gg/2XXWXvErfA), [Twitter](https://twitter.com/PauseAI), [Facebook](https://www.facebook.com/PauseAI), [TikTok](https://www.tiktok.com/@pauseai), [LinkedIn](https://www.linkedin.com/uas/login?session_redirect=/company/97035448/), [YouTube](https://www.youtube.com/@PauseAI) and [Instagram](https://www.instagram.com/pause_ai).